ImperialCollegeLondon/ReCoDE_Lattice_Hamiltonian/docs/02_FindingSteadyStatePopulations.md

 # Recombination Rates

 In our exemplar, the recombination of eigenstates to the ground state is assumed to be dominated by non-radiative recombination.
-These decay rates are calculated using a version of Fermi's Golden Rule which has been adapted to describe organic molecules (the model is called generalised Marcus-Levich-Jortner and further detail can be found in references 1-3):
+The corresponding decay rates are calculated using a version of Fermi's Golden Rule which has been adapted to describe organic molecules (the model is called generalised Marcus-Levich-Jortner and further detail can be found in references 1-3):

 $k_{rec}^{\alpha} = \frac{2\pi}{\hbar} |V^{\alpha}|^2 FCWD^{\alpha}(\hbar\omega=0)$